 Download now for Android and iOS devices (click one):

-On October 1, 2011, the Anesthesia Quality Institute (AQI) activated the first nationwide system for collecting individual adverse events from anesthesia, pain management and perioperative care.
-We are calling it AIRS: the Anesthesia Incident Reporting System.
+The Anesthesia Quality Institute (AQI) created the first nationwide system for collecting individual adverse events from anesthesia, pain management and perioperative care.
 AIRS is an online reporting tool to enable anesthesia providers to learn from the experience of their colleagues.
 AQI reports are used to educate how to reduce or prevent future similar events.

 AQI encourages reporting from any individual anesthesia provider who encounters a situation in which an unintended event related to anesthesia or pain management with the significant potential for patient harm occurred while a patient was under care.
 Some examples of this include:

 Unusual reaction to anesthetic medication

 Challenging diagnostic situation